rabernat/research_computing/content/Assignments/Assignment_11.md

 ~~~~

 ### 3. Run the parallel alternating series code on Habanero.

+But first test that it works on your laptop!
+Make sure that `sum`  after the `comm.Reduce` command agrees with your serial code (at least the first several digits should agree).

 Remember to load the anaconda module after you ssh into Habanero: